 Defining the Problem: Data Quality Issues

 Organizations that rely on data to drive their business decisions are aware of the large reach that their data engineering team has.
-Therefore, it’s no surprise that these teams are swamped with massive tech debt and ambitious roadmaps.
-These roadmaps usually cater toward more obvious goals: creating curated datamarts for analysts or establishing robust pipelines to new sources.
+Therefore, it’s no surprise that these teams are swamped with massive tech debt, a labyrinth of dependencies, and ambitious roadmaps.
+These roadmaps usually cater toward more obvious goals: creating curated datamarts for analysts and data scientists or establishing robust data pipelines to new data sources.

 As a result of massive backlogs that are heavy on feature building, stakeholders of data engineering teams often discover data quality issues before engineers do.
 This erodes trust in the data platform.
-The less reliable that data is for analysts, the more likely that they will go directly to source data with poor performing queries to do their job.
+The less reliable that data is for analysts and data scientists, the more likely that they will go directly to source data with poor performing queries to do their job.
 Stakeholders need confidence, and engineering teams have to earn it.

-While most data teams write some tests in their ETL orchestration tools (which is DBT for ezCater), they’re often too basic to accurately account for the complexities of data quality (like row count thresholds and freshness variability).
-Even if you write basic testing for every column and table, tweaking and fine tuning tests can be a massive waste of precious engineering time.
-Don’t get me wrong, DBT is a great start!
+While most data teams write some tests in their ETL orchestration tools (which is dbt for ezCater), they’re often too basic to accurately account for the complexities of data quality (like machine learning for row count thresholds and freshness variability).
+Even if you write basic testing for every column and table, tweaking and fine tuning tests can be a massive waste of precious engineering time, making the testing unfeasible without automation.
+Don’t get me wrong, dbt is a great start!
 But there are no super easy ways to programmatically interact with tests, and don’t get me started on the amount of YAML...